MR-SEVERN-Gaming/Lego-Games-save-file-checksum-update/README.md

   - Windows: C:\Users<Windows Username>\AppData\Roaming\LucasArts
   - Mac: ~/Library/Application Support/Feral Interactive

+I can't 100% confirm the directories for Mac since I don't currently have a Mac.

 # Credits
 This project is based on LSWSCU by Polly May.
 The original concept, structure, and checksum logic come from that project, with extensions and adjustments added in this fork.